GCSE Grade Boundaries 2024: The New Grading System Explained

 When are the GCSE grade boundaries released?

 Grade boundaries are released on GCSE results day.
-Much like A-Levels, they used to be released prior to results day, but this was changed to try and reduce stress amongst students who were trying to predict their grades.
+Much like A-Levels, they used to be released prior to results day, but this was changed to try and reduce stress amongst students trying to predict their grades.
 The grade boundaries from previous years can be found on the websites of each exam board.

 987654321